ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-First of all, what is the scope of my API?
+First important question to ask: what is the scope of my API?

-- Is it a public one: open to everybody on the Web?
-With people not registered in advance
+- Is it a public API?
+  Open to everybody on the Web.
+  With people not registered in advance.
-- Conversely, is it a private one: dedicated to a well-known population, inside a defined organization, with direct control over the context.
+- Conversely, is it a private one?
+  Dedicated to a well-known population.
+  Inside a defined organization, with direct control over the context.

-This question relates to security and versioning strategy.
+This question will influence the choices regarding safety, documentation and some functionalities.

 ----